 Free Online Legal Resources

-The driver who hits another car is typically (but not always) the one who is held responsible for an accident.
-When it comes to being rear-ended, this tends to apply in the vast majority of cases.
-Even if the first car stopped short, it is the responsibility of the following driver to leave enough space between their car and the one in front to stop safely.
+When it comes to being rear-ended, the vast majority of cases blame the person who hit the car in front of them.
+Even if the first car stopped short, it is the responsibility of the following driver to leave enough space between their vehicle and the one in front to stop safely.

-In the case of a statutory violation, the most important question to ask is whether or not the incident would have occurred without the violation.
-If no accident would have taken place without the violation, a statutory violation has taken place and can be applied to the situation at hand.
-These violations can vary from state to state; what is illegal in one state may not be illegal in others.
+These violations can vary from state to state, but what is illegal in one state may not be illegal in others.
 Car accident lawyers should be familiar with all of the rules and regulations in the state in which the incident occurred, allowing them to proceed accordingly.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified auto accident lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local auto accident attorney to discuss your specific legal situation.